ooRexx/ooRexx/platform/unix/macos/install/Readme_ooRexx.txt

 How To install ooRexx 5 on macOS as a permanent single user installation

 1. Copy the ooRexx5 image (.dmg file) to the desktop or to a folder.
-Image name will show version and revision such as ooRexx-5.0.0-12149.macOS.x86_64
+Image name will show version and revision such as ooRexx-5.0.0-12313.macOS.arm64.x86_64
 2. Mount the image by double clicking on it
 3. Drag ooRexx5 to the Applications icon
 For Mojave and before:
 4a.
 Add "export PATH=/Applications/ooRexx5/bin:$PATH" to .bash_profile
 For Catalina:
 4b.
 Add "export PATH=/Applications/ooRexx5/bin:$PATH" to .zshrc
+(This is dependent on what shell you are using for default)

+5. On at least Mojave and beyond Apple has decided to set a "Quarantine" extended attribute on files downloaded from the Internet.
+Check if this is the case from the terminal (/Applications/Utilities/Console.app):

+xattr -r /Applications/ooRexx5

+If you see any "com.apple.quarantine" you need to remove them manually from the commandline:

+xattr -dr com.apple.quarantine /Applications/ooRexx5

-Confirm that the installation works by entering one of:
+6. Confirm that the installation is working by entering one of:

 rexx -v (display version of Rexx)